12 Reasons We Love True Crime, According to the Experts

 Dr. Marissa Harrison, associate professor of psychology at Penn State Harrisburg, told Hopes & Fears that she believes people are interested in true crime because we've evolved to pay attention to things that could harm us so that we can better avoid them.
 “You would pay attention to, and have interest in, the horrific, because in the ancestral environment, those who ‘tuned in’ to horrible events left more descendants, logically because they were able to escape harmful stimuli,” she said.

 Psychologists say one of the main reasons we’re obsessed with true crime is because it gives us an opportunity to feel relieved that we’re not the victim.
-Tamron Hall, host of ID's Deadline: Crime, identified that sense of reprieve at ID's IDCon last year.
+Tamron Hall, host of ID's Deadline: Crime, identified that sense of reprieve at ID's IDCon in 2017.
 “I think all of you guys watch our shows and say, ‘But for the grace of God, this could happen to me' … This could happen to anyone we know,” she said.

 Packer told DECIDER that a big factor in our true crime obsession is something sort of like schadenfreude—getting enjoyment from the trouble experienced by other people.
 “It’s not necessarily sadistic, but if bad faith had to fall on someone, at least it fell on someone else,” she said.
 “There’s a sense of relief in finding out that it happened to someone else rather than you.”